thusharabandara/Deep-Learning-based-Land-Cover-Classification-for-Satellite-Images-of-Sri-Lanka-using-ConvNets/README.md

 - Ranga Wijesekara
 - Prabhath Ganegoda

-## Objectives
+## Main Objective  of the Project
-1. Classify the land cover of satelite images
+- Classify the land cover of satelite images

+## Technologies Using